 This is the most dramatic of Jesus’ exorcism ministry.
 He has just landed on shore of the region of the Gerasenes, a pagan land where pig herding is part of the local economy (work Jews considered unclean).
 He encounters a man driven mad by a many demons living among the tombs, who the people have tried repeatedly to restrain with chains.

-I have one questions today: Were the people trying to chain this afflicted man to the tombs to keep him away from the community for their own peace and safety?
-Or, were they trying to keep him with the community by chaining him, and preventing him from running off alone to the tombs to live in dehumanizing isolation?
+I have one questions today: Were the people trying to chain this afflicted man to the tombs to KEEP HIM AWAY from the community for their own peace and safety?
+Or, were they trying to KEEP HIM WITHIN the loving protection of the community by chaining him, and preventing him from running off alone to the tombs to live in dehumanizing isolation?

 I have often read it the first way, picturing the demonized man ostracized from the community, chained like a wild animal in the tombs safely away from the rest of the people so as to prevent him from doing harm to the others.

 Upon further reflection, I think (and hope) that it is the other way around.
 You see the Enemy’s work always has as one of it’s aims the destruction of relationships and community, and driving people into isolation and loneliness.
 The work of Jesus and the Kingdom of God has as one of it’s core aims reconciliation, the healing of relationships, and the formation of loving community that sacrifices for the well-being of the “least of these” and moves toward those afflicted.